-Sharply pressed is a perfect way to describe knife pleats.
-The knife pleat folds back on itself to make a crisp sharp edge.
-They are used in a number of styles to create different effects and are particularly popular for skirts.
+Sharply pressed repeated pleats are a perfect way to describe knife pleats.
+The knife pleat folds back on itself to make a crisp, sharp edge.
+They are used in a number of fashion styles to create different effects and are particularly popular for skirts.
 Knife pleats are also used in upholstery and crafts.

 Knife pleats are a pleat type where the edges of the folds are all facing in the same direction.
 The knife pleats can be really small and numerous or larger and just placed strategically.
 Knife pleats are often permanently pressed into the fabric so they maintain their crisp edge the entire way along.
 They can also be stitched just at the top in order to stay in place.

-Knife pleats purpose is to add fullness and shape to garments as well as adding some interest to an otherwise plain item.
+Knife pleats purpose is to add fullness and shape to garments as well as add some interest to an otherwise plain item.

 Knife Pleats - Supplies